 How to do a compliance check: notebooks for compliance checks: suitable notebooks

-Notebooks used for recording compliance checks and notes of meetings can be either hard backed or soft backed but they must be bound or stapled in the middle so the pages are firmly fixed.
+Paper notebooks used for recording compliance checks and notes of meetings can be either hard backed or soft backed but they must be bound or stapled in the middle so the pages are firmly fixed.

 The pages do not need to be pre numbered.
 If the pages are not already numbered you must number the pages on both sides when you start to use the notebook.

 The size of the notebook you use will depend on the particular circumstances of your compliance check.
 There are different sizes of suitable notebooks available to order through the stationery green route.

 Some ‘core HMRC’ products may not be available through the green route and so you will need to complete a business case to order them.
 The Office Supplies Team is responsible for managing the contracts relating to office stationery items.
 If you cannot find a suitable notebook you should contact them for advice.

 Departmental Notebook ENF 100A or Departmental Daybook ENF 102 must not be used unless you are carrying out a criminal investigation, as detailed below.